urmt/SFH_Python_CODE/SFH_JCS_Article/Sentient-Field_Tools/MCMC_qualic/README.md

 Special thanks to reviewers and collaborators advancing SFH research.

 Contact
-For questions or collaboration, contact Mark Rowe Traver at mark.traver@aurora.edu.
+For questions or collaboration, contact Mark R. Traver at thesfh@proton.me